-Bicycles, Skateboards and Scooters
+I. Bicycles, Skateboards and Scooters

 Children riding bicycles to school must park and lock them in the designated area immediately upon arrival at school.
 Bikes must be walked on school property and on sidewalks.
-Skate boards, bikes and scooters are not to be ridden on campus at any time.
-Skate boards and scooters should be held and put away while on school property.
-Bicycle (skateboard and scooter) riders under age 18 must wear a properly fitted and fastened helmet which meets specified safety standards when they ride on a street, bikeway, or public bicycle path or trail (Vehicle Code Sections 21212, 21204).
+Bikes, skateboards, and scooters are not to be ridden on campus at any time.
+Bicycle, scooter, or skateboard riders under age 18 must wear a properly fitted and fastened helmet which meets specified safety standards when they ride on a street, bikeway, or public bicycle path or trail.
+Vehicle Code Section 21212 states that: